 If your German shepherd puppy is teething, then it may be worth giving them softer food that’s easier for them to eat.
 You could also try putting food in the fridge, as cooler food will soothe their gums.

 They May Not Be Old Enough To Eat Dry Puppy Food

-There’s also the possibility that you’ve given your puppy dry puppy food to early.
+There’s also the possibility that you’ve given your puppy dry puppy food too early.
 If this is the case, then they’re going to have a tough time eating it and may avoid it altogether.
-Of course, the simplest thing to do here switch back to wet food until they’re old enough.
+Of course, the simplest thing to do here is to switch back to wet food until they’re old enough.

 What Else Can You Try When Your German Shepherd & German Shepherd Puppy Aren’t Eating

 Fortunately, as well as everything listed above, there’s, even more, you can do to get your dog’s appetite going again!

 Here are some more things you can try!

 Giving your german shepherd more exercise is going to make them hungrier (especially if you’re taking them for runs).
 If you take them for an extra-long walk an hour before dinner, then the chances are they’re going to be hungry when dinner time comes.